You might want to pull over before consulting the map!

 1. Don’t rely on GPS exclusively

-Whether on your phone, dash, or built-in display, GPS is great for directing us exactly where we want to be.
+Whether on your phone, dash, or built-in display, a GPS is great for directing us exactly where we want to be.
 When it works.
 GPS can and does make mistakes.
 It can direct us to a “road” that’s more suited for a four-wheel drive vehicle (or goat) or even closed due to snow.
 The GPS signals also can fail in areas without cell phone coverage, if satellites malfunction or their signal is blocked, or if your device's battery dies.
 So check your route ahead of time, carry a portable charger, and take along an old-school map if you're heading somewhere remote.

 You can also download areas in Google Maps on your phone before you leave.
 It's a handy trick that's saved us in rural areas or when traveling in different countries.